szymonmaszke/torchlambda/scripts/analysis/header.md

 __You shouldn't base your settings on information provided in this section.
 Perform your own measurements, this section acts more as a rule of thumb__.

+Exact  number of tests (on which this comparison is based) can be seen as the footer of this page
 Below matrices show latest performance measurements gathered from automated tests from last week.

-Around `3000` tests are performed daily which gives us around `21000` tests in total used for creation of this matrix

 __Each entry has the following format:__